wavemaker/docs/website/blog/2025-02-03-maintaining-extending-generated-angular-code-outside-wavemaker-studio.md

 #### ng-serve support
 `ng serve` is not supported yet.
 We plan to enable it in an upcoming release.
 For now, build the project to run and debug it.

-## Editing & Customizing Angular Components
+## Editing & Customizing Generated Angular Code

 WaveMaker creates a standard Maven-compliant project, enabling developers to manage and extend the codebase independently.
 To modify the code without WaveMaker Studio, developers must grasp the project’s file structure.
 UI-related adjustments for a web application primarily occur within the `src/app/pages/` folder, where each page functions as a component containing its associated files.